cjwaian/win-fu/README.md

 C:\> wmic process where name="[service name]" list brief /every:1
 ```

+It is important to damonize any process that pop-up `cmd.exe` in order to hide the GUI window.

 Terminate a running process on a system locally with `taskkill /PID [PID]`.